My Projects

 When I was rewriting the formatter, I have also looked on printing.
 Print-outs now look fresher, are better formatted and the content is better structured.
 I have also added a brand new feature, which allows you to select which email headers and in which order should printed.
 This option is available directly in the printing dialog, in “Headers” tab.

-Printout from Evolution 3.2 Printout from WebKit-based Evolution Preview of headers configuration in printing dialog
+Preview of headers configuration in printing dialog

 The port is ready for daily use, but there might still be bugs hiding at various places.
-Therefor the changes we merged so early after 3.4.0 release, so that we have enough time before 3.5.1 to catch them all and at least 6 months until 3.6 stable release to make sure that everything is perfectly in place.
+Therefore the changes we merged so early after 3.4.0 release, so that we have enough time before 3.5.1 to catch them all and at least 6 months until 3.6 stable release to make sure that everything is perfectly in place.

 And what’s going to happen next?
 I will now start porting the email composer to WebKit.
 If things go well and smoothly, I might make it to have it in Evolution 3.6 this Autumn and thus getting rid of GtkHtml once and for all.